lovell/sharp/docs/api-input.md

     -   `maxY` (y-coordinate of one of the pixel where the maximum lies)
 -   `isOpaque`: Is the image fully opaque?
 Will be `true` if the image has no alpha channel or if every pixel is fully opaque.
 -   `entropy`: Histogram-based estimation of greyscale entropy, discarding alpha channel if any (experimental)
+-   `sharpness`: Estimation of greyscale sharpness based on the standard deviation of a Laplacian convolution, discarding alpha channel if any (experimental)

 ### Parameters